 Let's change a file that was already tracked.
-If you change a previously tracked file called CONTRIBUTING.md and then run your git status command again, you get something that looks like this:
+If you change a previously tracked file called "CONTRIBUTING.md" and then run your git status command again, you get something that looks like this:

 '''

 $ git status

 On branch master

-Your branch is up-to-date with 'origin/master'.

 Changes to be committed:

 (use "git reset HEAD <file>..." to unstage)

 new file: README

-Changes not staged for commit: (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+Changes not staged for commit: (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory) '''